YueSara/Similarity-Search-in-images/README.md

-## Finds most similar images given a query image
+## Finds most similar images given a query image with OpenCV

 based on L2 or Hamming distance